Schema authoring guide

 or false

 to override their behaviour as to whether they should be bundled into your code at build time versus always loaded at boot time.
 This is only relevant for some integrations/projects, and it’s a big topic.
-See our dynamic config guide for more details!
+See our dynamic config guide for more details.

 Setting item values